facontidavide/cloudini/README.md

 **Cloudini** (pronounced with Italian accent) is a pointcloud compression library.

-Its main focus is speed, but it still achieve very good compression ratios.
+Its main focus is speed, but it still achieves very good compression ratios.

 Its main use cases are:

 - To improve the storage of datasets containing pointcloud data (being a notable example **rosbags**).

-- Decrease the bandwith used when of streaming pointclouds over a newtwork.
+- Decrease the bandwidth used when streaming pointclouds over a network.

 It works seamlessly with [PCL](https://pointclouds.org/) and [ROS](https://www.ros.org/), but the main library can be compiled and used independently, if needed.

 # What to expect

-The compression ratio is hard the predict, because it depends on the way the original data is encoded.
+The compression ratio is hard to predict because it depends on the way the original data is encoded.

-For example, ROS pointcloud messages are extremely inefficient, because the include some "padding" in the message that in extreme cases such as XYZI clouds, may reach 50%.
+For example, ROS pointcloud messages are extremely inefficient, because they include some "padding" in the message that, in extreme cases, may reach up to 50%.

 (Yes, you heard correctly, almost 50% of that 10 Gb rosbag is useless padding).

 But, in general, you may expect considerably **better compression and faster encoding/decoding**  than ZTD or LZ4 alone.

-These are two random examples using real world data from LiDARs.
+These are two random examples using real-world data from LiDARs.

 - **Channels**: XYZ, Intensity, no padding